-Benefits and Effects
+Benefits and Effects of Picamilon

-- Learning and Memory Enhancement
+Learning and Memory Enhancement

 Picamilon has been shown to make learning faster and easier and to improve both long-term and short-term memory.

-- Better Concentration, Alertness, and Mental Stamina
+Better Concentration, Alertness, and Mental Stamina

 Picamilon has been shown to have significant positive effects on a wide array of cognitive functions, including increasing the ability to focus thought and enhancing overall mental energy or stamina.
 This effect is believed to be due at least in part to picamilon’s ability to stimulate better flow and circulation of blood in the brain.

-- Mood Stabilization
+Anti-Anxiety and Mood Stabilization

-How it Works
+How It Works

 The actual mechanism of action through which picamilon works is both rapid and direct.
 It is a water-soluble compound that is absorbed readily and reaches maximum bioavailability within an hour of ingestion.

 The niacin component acts as a vasodilator, increasing blood flow within the brain and improving the absorption of oxygen and other nutrients.

-Picamilon’s cognitive enhancement effects can be attributed in large part to the increased efficiency that increased brain blood circulation and oxygen absorption creates.
-The increased blood flow in the brain also improves the delivery and absorption of glucose and other nutrients, which can increase alertness, focus, motivation, and overall brain energy.
+Research suggests that picamilon’s cognitive enhancement effects can be attributed in large part to increased brain blood circulation and oxygen absorption.
+Improved blood flow in the brain also enhances the delivery and absorption of glucose and other nutrients, which may increase alertness and overall brain energy.

 Picamilon is effective in many modes: it can be taken alone on a daily basis, cycled with other supplements, or combined with other nootropics.